 One of the most notable aspects of Klein’s legacy was his long and winding road to the National Baseball Hall of Fame.
 From his first year of eligibility, his candidacy stirred up a great deal of controversy among voters.
 Klein’s supporters pointed to his raw statistics, especially during his five-year run from 1929 through 1933, which was one of the best in history.
 During that span, Klein hit .359, averaged 46 doubles a season, won four home run titles, an MVP award, and a Triple Crown.
 He led his league in runs scored three years in row and scored a modern National League record 158 runs in 1930.

 He led all senior circuit outfielders in assists three times and set a modern major league record with 44 in 1930.
 Klein wasn’t a speed demon on the base paths, swiping only 79 bases in his career.
-However, he remains the only player in big league history to lead his league in home runs and stolen bases in the same year, when he slammed 38 homers and stole 20 bases in 1932.
+However, he remains the only post-1920 player to lead his league in home runs and stolen bases in the same year, when he slammed 38 homers and stole 20 bases in 1932.

 Despite his drop-off following the 1933 season, and his absolute collapse beginning in 1938, Klein’s career totals were still very impressive: He batted, .320 with 300 home runs and 1,201 RBI.